vineetver/Parole-Hearing-Verdicts/README.md

 The best model so far is `RandomForestClassifier` with a **10-Fold validation** on test set of `67%` (F1 score).

 The most important feature is `years_from_parole_eligibility` (The number of years since the inmate was eligible for parole).
-The feature was created by using other features such as `'sentence_date', 'offence_date', 'parole_eligibility_date', 'maximum_sentence_date'`
+It was created by using other features such as `'sentence_date', 'offence_date', 'parole_eligibility_date', 'maximum_sentence_date'`

 ## About the Data